canonical/kernel-docs/docs/reference/upload-rights.rst

 =================

-Once your application has been prepared and you are ready to be screened, please send an email to the `Ubuntu kernel-team mailing list`_ requesting your application be reviewed.
+Once your application has been prepared and you are ready to be screened, send an email to the `Ubuntu kernel-team mailing list`_ requesting your application be reviewed.

 You will then get a notification from the team about the scheduled IRC meeting